The members of the OSC, in alphabetical order:

 In my research, I engage in projects on the effects of fishing for significance on statistical inference and on methods that allow to handle the variability of results when applying alternative analytical strategies (involving for instance different data pre-processing steps and method choices).
 In my consulting activities, I try to convey these ideas in order to raise awareness on how common research practices can have devastating effects on the replicability of research findings.

 I am a professor for Biostatistics at the Department of Statistics.
 My research focuses on meta-analyses, compartment models and their application in medicine where I also want to strengthen replicability and reproducibility.
 I am also part of the reproducibility team of the Biometrical Journal to support transparency in statistical methodology.

 I am postdoctoral researcher at the Department of Economics, Seminar of Economic Theory.
 My main research field is microeconomic theory and behavioral economics, but I also have several projects on replication and meta-analysis.

-I am a physicist at the Department of Radiology, and I am interested in the application of data science methods in radiological and clinical research.
-By training, I am a magnetic resonance imaging physicist, with a focus on image post-processing and quantification of tissue perfusion.
-Recently, I have extended my technical portfolio towards automated image analysis and machine learning for classification and prognosis from medical images, such as computed tomography or magnetic resonance tomography.
-Open science and reproducible research in this field is highly relevant, especially with complicated image post-processing, deep learning or machine learning.
+I am leading the group for Clinical Data Science at the Department of Radiology.
+We employ advanced statistics, machine learning and computer vision techniques in the context of clinical radiology to enable fast and precise AI-supported diagnosis and prognostication.
+Open science and reproducible research in this field is highly relevant, especially with deep learning or machine learning.
 While it is easy to share analyses and code, the sensitive nature of medical images and associated clinical data poses challenges with respect of public data sharing.
 I believe the Open Science Center provides the ideal framework to address these challenges.